THE TIBET SERIES, DAY 9, 10, 11 & 12

 BED

 After more noodles and sweet tea, it was time for bed.
-I’ve resorted to p*ssing around the corner so I didn’t have to pass the Yaks in the dark, come try and see how you get on!
-The temperature tonight is going to be -9 but our hosts have given us all 3 blankets each, so I’m hoping that will do the trick!
+I’ve resorted to p*ssing around the corner, so I didn’t have to pass the Yaks in the dark, come try and see how you get on!
+The temperature tonight is going to be -9, but our Tibetan family hosts have given us all 3 blankets each, so I’m hoping that will do the trick!

 Lifting sh*t with a Tibetan family